 No. My Gaelic is based on Skye/Uist Gaelic.
 It is your choice which dialect you want to acquire eventually but whilst doing my courses, you will have to use my dialect.
 I will make cross-references where I can, so you understand the difference.

 What happens if someone in the group is holding everyone back by not doing preparation work or tries to dominate the lesson by attempting to work outside the syllabus scope or learner level all the time.

-All students have to submit their preparation work in order to access the lesson.
-Everyone is being reminded to work at the set learning level and not beyond.
-Only what is in the course syllabus is allowed.
+All students are reminded to submit their preparation work in order to access the lesson and not to work beyond the course level.
+Only questions on the course lessons already covered is allowed.
 Any questions relating to other levels of learning will be dealed with in other courses.